sk3pp3r/Terraform-State-Analyzer/README.md

 ## 🚀 Overview

-**Infrastructure Analysis Dashboard** is a high-tech, interactive web application for analyzing and visualizing Terraform state files.
+**Infrastructure Analysis Dashboard** is a interactive web application for analyzing and visualizing Terraform state files.
 Instantly gain insights into your cloud infrastructure, identify security risks, map dependencies, and generate shareable reports—all in a beautiful, modern UI.

 ---